vindarel/abelujo/README.md

 To install the dependencies, create and populate the database, run:

-    # may be needed: pip install --upgrade pip
+    pip install --upgrade pip
     make install
+    # and if bower asks for the version of Angular, choose version #1.30.20.

 We are done !
 Now to try Abelujo, run the development server like this: